Exophobias/TrueCharts-Update-Script/README.md

    ### Configuration Options Explained

    - **repo:**
-     - `master_repo_path`: The local filesystem path to your cloned TrueCharts master repository.
+     - `master_repo_path`: The local filesystem path to your cloned TrueCharts master repository. (`https://github.com/truecharts/public`)
      - `master_repo_branch`: The branch to pull updates from in the master repository (usually `master`).
-     - `personal_repo_path`: The local filesystem path to your cloned personal repository (your fork of TrueCharts).
+     - `personal_repo_path`: The local filesystem path to your cloned personal repository (your personal fork of TrueCharts from `https://github.com/v3DJG6GL/truecharts_archive`)
      - `personal_repo_branch`: The branch to apply updates to in your personal repository.

    - **logging:**